OLD MOLE VARIETY HOUR

 Jan Haaken talks with Andra Carrick, Interim Executive Director at NARAL Pro-Choice Oregon.
 They’ll be talking about the state of abortion rights and reproductive justice in the United States as we begin the new year.
 They take up the fight to protect Roe v Wade and discuss "Our Bodies Our Doctors," the documentary film on the work of abortion providers and feminist clinics.

-Segment: Oglala Lakota poet & water protector Mark Tilsen
+Oglala Lakota poet & water protector Mark Tilsen

 Jan Haaken talks with Mark Tilsen, an Oglala Lakota poet educator from the Pine Ridge Indian Reservation and Water Protector on the front lines of fighting the oil pipelines.
 Tilsen reads from his recently published book of poetry, "It Aint Over Until We're Smoking Cigars on the Drill Pad."
 The book is available from him via facebook and on instagram (mtilsen).

-Segment: Mind-Zone: a documentary about psychology and therapy in the military
+Mind-Zone: a documentary about psychology and therapy in the military

 Denise Morris interviews fellow Mole, Jan Haaken.
 Jan's most recent film, "Mind Zone: Therapists Behind the Front Lines", has received national attention and she's appeared recently on CNN and Democracy Now.
-They talk about Robert Bales and the questions about PTSD in the massacre he recently committed in Afganistan.
-Jan underscores the tension between therapists' prerogative to heal and preparing soliders for war, and how the focus on PTSD distracts us from the political context goading this and other mental pathologies.
+They talk about Robert Bales and the questions about PTSD in the massacre he recently committed in Afghanistan.
+Jan underscores the tension between therapists' prerogative to heal and preparing soldiers for war, and how the focus on PTSD distracts us from the political context goading this and other mental pathologies.